-Peru has long been the prime destination for backpackers.
-Its geographic diversity, rich culture, low cost and, of course, the ancient ruins of Machu Picchu make it an almost obligatory trip.
-Peru is very popular with first-time visitors to South America—much like Thailand in South-East Asia—and you are guaranteed to find many backpackers travelling similar routes in the south.
+Peru has long been a prime destination for backpackers and adventure travellers.
+Its geographic diversity, vibrant culture, low cost, amazing (and arguably underrated) cuisine and, of course, the ancient ruins of Machu Picchu make it an almost obligatory trip.

 Peru itinerary advice

-Consider 2 weeks the bare minimum for Peru.
-If two weeks is all the time you have, you should probably forget about the central or nothern regions and focus solely on the south.
+Consider 2 weeks the minimum for Peru.
+If you have just two weeks, you should probably focus solely on the south.
 You will be able to cover the areas around Arequipa, Ica, Cusco and lake Titicana reasonably well.
-Keep in mind that having only two weeks means having to keep the pace up and probably having to take nightbuses to make it all fit.
-Consider taking an internal flight to save you time: for instance, fly between Cusco and Lima as this saves you an uncomfortable 30 hour (!) bus ride.
+You’ll have to keep the pace up though and probably take some night buses to make it all fit.
+Consider taking a domestic flight to save you time: for instance, you might want to fly between Cusco and Lima as this saves you an uncomfortable 30 hour (!) bus ride.

 While most of the tourist highlights are in the south of Peru, the rest of the country has much to offer as well.
-Going to the central highlands or the north as well will add some geographic and climate diversity to your itinerary.
-The south is largely desert / Andes / rocks, while the north has lush green Amazon forests as well as tropical beaches.
+The north has lush green lush green Amazon forests and tropical beaches that are a world apart from the south’s deserts / Andes / rocks.
 You also have a better chance of having more authentic experiences in these less-touristy regions.

-Unless you really have the time, resist overreaching into Bolivia.
-I met a lot of backpackers who exhausted themselves just trying to ‘do’ Peru and Bolivia in the same short trip.
-Looking at a map it may seem tempting to make a beeline for La Paz and see the salt flats of Uyuni while you are at it, but I’d say that Peru has plenty of big highlights for one trip already.
-I’d probably recommend adding Bolivia only if you have at least 3 weeks.
+Unless you truly have the time, resist overreaching into Bolivia.
+I met many backpackers who exhausted themselves just trying to ‘do’ Peru and Bolivia in the same short trip.
+Looking at a map it may seem tempting to make a beeline for La Paz and see the salt flats of Uyuni while you are at it, but Peru has plenty of big highlights for one trip already.
+I’d recommend adding Bolivia only if you have at least 3 weeks.

 Places to visit in Peru